Organization: Eastman School of Music

 Instrument / Position: Cello/Graduate Student

-Bio: Zachary Preucil recently received his Bachelors of Music degree with Academic Honors in Cello Performance from the New England Conservatory of Music, and is currently pursuing his Master of Music degree as well as an Arts Leadership Certificate at the Eastman School of Music.
-His primary teachers have been David Ying, Yeesun Kim and Walter Preucil.
-Zachary has also studied at many summer festivals and institutes, including the National Summer Cello Institute at the University of Wisconsin-Madison; the Aspen Music Festival; the Castleman Quartet Programs; Bowdoin International Summer Music Festival; the Interlochen Arts Academy; and the Hartwick College Summer Music Festival and Institute.
+Bio: Zachary Preucil is currently pursuing his M.M. in Cello Performance and Literature at the Eastman School of Music, where he is also a candidate in the Arts Leadership Certificate program.
+He received his B.M. with honors from the New England Conservatory of Music in May 2012.
+Zachary's primary teachers have been David Ying, Yeesun Kim and Walter Preucil.
+He has also studied at many summer festivals and institutes, including the National Summer Cello Institute at the University of Wisconsin-Madison; the Aspen Music Festival; the Castleman Quartet Programs; Bowdoin International Summer Music Festival; the Interlochen Arts Academy; and the Hartwick College Summer Music Festival and Institute.
 Additionally, he has performed with the Midsummer's Music Festival since their 2011 season.
 He has played in solo masterclasses for Ralph Kirshbaum, Gary Hoffman, Thomas Landschoot, Anne Martindale Williams, and Steven Doane, and has studied chamber music with members of the Borromeo and Ying Quartets.